Edward Bates: Personal life

 Bates married Julia Coalter from South Carolina.
 They had 17 children together.
 She had come to St. Louis to visit her brother David Coalter and her sister Caroline J. Coalter.
 Her sister Caroline married Hamilton R. Gamble (another attorney and Unionist), who ultimately became chief justice of the Missouri Supreme Court.

 Bates was, for the most part, happy with his large family.
 His four sons had various roles during the Civil War.
 His oldest son, Barton Bates, served on the Supreme Court of Missouri during the war.
 Son John C. Bates served in the US Army and later became Army Chief of Staff.
 Son Fleming Bates fought with the Confederates, under the command of General Sterling Price.
 This caused tension between the father and this son, and Bates rarely mentioned Fleming in his war-time diary.
 The youngest son, Charles, was still attending West Point during the war.

+In popular culture

+Bates is portrayed by John Billingsley in the Apple TV miniseries Manhunt — an anachronism, since the story takes place in 1865 when Bates was no longer attorney general.